tsusdere/docs/content/pages/getting-started-with-github-pages/about-github-pages.md

   - {% data variables.product.prodname_pages %} sites can only be published from repositories owned by organizations.
   - {% data variables.product.prodname_pages %} sites are only visible to other members of the enterprise.
+    - A special case is `<organization>.github.io` which cannot be private, which is required by EMU.
+This doesn't mean that you can't create a repo with said name but there's not support for creating public {% data variables.product.prodname_pages %} sites.

+  *If {% data variables.product.prodname_pages %} are disable please ensure your administrator has enabled
+{% data variables.product.prodname_pages %} creation and your repo doesn't fall under the special case stated above for `<organization>.gihub.io`.*

+Refer to "[Changing the visibility of your {% data variables.product.prodname_pages %} site](/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site)" for more information about access and visibility.

 For more information about {% data variables.product.prodname_emus %}, see "[About {% data variables.product.prodname_emus %}](/admin/identity-and-access-management/using-enterprise-managed-users-and-saml-for-iam/about-enterprise-managed-users)."
 {% endif %}